How to Fix Self-clean lock failure on GE JS760SLSS (Electric Range)

 Is it safe to use the oven if the self-clean lock is stuck?

-You can typically use normal bake and broil functions safely, but avoid running self-clean until the lock is repaired to prevent overheating hazards.
+You can usually use the regular bake and broil functions safely, but avoid running self-clean until the lock issue is resolved to prevent overheating hazards.

 Can I manually unlock the door if it’s stuck in the locked position?

-Yes, most GE ranges have a manual release tab near the latch assembly inside the top panel.
-Always unplug the range before attempting manual disengagement.
+Yes, most GE ranges feature a manual release tab located near the latch assembly inside the top panel.
+Always unplug the range before you attempt to disengage it manually.